fresnik/skyjump/README.md

 - Vertically moving platforms (with a different texture)
 - Trampoline items, similar to springs but trigger a sommersault player animation
 - Scroll the world back up when player falls to their death before the game over screen
-- Use CSS sprites for optimization
+- Use more CSS sprites for optimization
-- Sound and music